codebuddy-pokemon/ai-lead-qualification-crm/README.md

 - Deployment: Docker Compose initially
 - Infrastructure: Kubernetes/OpenShift after MVP

-The final technology choices will be documented as the architecture is implemented.
+Detailed implementation decisions, integration patterns, and architectural trade-offs will be documented as the system is developed.

 ## Safety and Reliability